-I do not know a lot about the prayer's author, one George Edward Lynch Cotton (Missionary Bishop to Calcutta, India from 1850-1866), except that he was highly active in the education field.
+The author of that prayer was George Edward Lynch Cotton (Missionary Bishop to Calcutta, India from 1850-1866).
+He was highly active in the education field, and I do not know much else about him.
 However, I do know the Bible verses within that prayer:

-Acts 17.26-28 - From one blood, he made all nations to inhabit the whole earth, and he allotted the times of their existence and the boundaries of the places where they would live, so that they would search for God and perhaps grope for him and find him"" though indeed he is not far from each one of us.
-For "" In him we live and move and have our being'.
+Acts 17:26-28 - From one blood, he made all nations to inhabit the whole earth, and he allotted the times of their existence and the boundaries of the places where they would live, so that they would search for God and perhaps grope for him and find him-though indeed he is not far from each one of us.
+For 'In him we live and move and have our being'.

-Ephesians 2.17 - So he came and proclaimed peace to you who were far off and peace to those who were near.
+Ephesians 2:17 - So he came and proclaimed peace to you who were far off and peace to those who were near.

-Isaiah 57.19 - Peace, peace, to the far and the near, says the LORD; and I will heal them.
+Isaiah 57:19 - Peace, peace, to the far and the near, says the LORD; and I will heal them.

-Joel 2.28 - Then afterward will pour out my spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
+Joel 2:28 - Then afterward will pour out my spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.

-Acts 2.17 - In the last days it will be, God declares, that I will pour out my Spirit upon all flesh.
+Acts 2:17 - In the last days it will be, God declares, that I will pour out my Spirit upon all flesh.